 Ducor seeks profitably in order to invest in sustainable production practices, as well as to decently compensate employees, suppliers and shareholders.

-What is the Ducor Sustainability Challenge 2030?
+What are the Ducor Sustainability Projects?

 Our work is far from complete.
 We continue to reduce our steam and electricity footprints.
 With the same drive and ambition that we have for plant efficiency, we will also work on ways to sustainably recycle waste and water.
 These changes will cultivate a better future for generations to come.